 - Highlight words, sentences, or paragraphs and tag them with the codes you create.

-- Group imported documents together (e.g. as ‘Interview’ or ‘Lit Review’).
+- (not yet) Group imported documents together (e.g. as ‘Interview’ or ‘Lit Review’).

 - Export tagged documents, highlights for a specific tag, a list of tags with description and colors, and whole projects.